rlee32/fast-k-opt/readme.txt

 The c++ implementation is meant to read and output point sets and tours.
 The python verification_scripts are meant to post-process the c++ output.

-Preparation:
+Compilation:
-1. Make sure the Makefile's c++ compiler is correct for your system.
+1. Make sure "CXX" in "k-opt/makefile" is set to the desired compiler.

-Style notes (I would love to hear critiques):
+2. Run "make" in "k-opt/".

+Running:
+1. Run "./k-opt.out" for usage details.

+Style notes:
-1. Namespaces always follow directory names, unless the entire namespace is in a single header file.
-    Then, the namespace will follow the directory names and the header file name.
+1. Namespaces follow directory structure.
+If an entire namespace is in a single header file, the header file name will be the namespace name.
-2. Headers are listed and grouped from most specific to this repo to standard libraries.
+2. Headers are grouped from most to least specific to this repo (e.g. repo header files will come before standard library headers).

 Design propositions:
 1. Moving Quadtree insertion and erasure implementation to QuadtreeNodes, and DepthMap as a static member of QuadtreeNode.